How to Apply

 - Exceptional attention to detail and a personal commitment to high quality work

-- Strong communication skills and ability to develop rapport with a diverse student population
+- Strong communication skills and ability to facilitate classroom discussion

 The position will work remotely.

 This job posting is for a University of Michigan part-time temporary position.
-The duration of this position will be from mid-August through October with the opportunity for repeated employment each time the course is taught.
+The duration of this position will be from mid-December through the end of February with the opportunity for repeated employment each time the course is taught.
 Total hours estimated at 60-90 hours for the duration of the course, exact cadence to be determined by Faculty Lead.

 Michigan Ross values a culture of diversity, equity, and inclusion.
 We are committed to the development of diverse and culturally intelligent staff who thrive and contribute to a positive and inclusive environment.